 Tunnel of Hope Tour

-During the Bosnian War, an 800-meter long underground structure was built for people to escape from Sarajevo.
+During the Bosnian War, an 800-metre long underground structure was built for people to escape from the capital, Sarajevo.
 Discover its history on this tour of the Tunnel of Hope.
 Tunnel of Hope Tour.
-We'll meet at Zelenih Beretki 30 at the specified time and...
+We'll meet at the indicated time at Zelenih...

 - 2 hours

-During the Bosnian War, an 800-meter long underground structure was built for people to escape from Sarajevo.
+During the Bosnian War, an 800-metre long underground structure was built for people to escape from the capital, Sarajevo.
 Discover its history on this tour of the Tunnel of Hope.

 Tunnel of Hope Tour

-We'll meet at Zelenih Beretki 30 at the specified time and then head towards one of the significant locations in the capital.
+We'll meet at the indicated time at Zelenih Beretki 30, and then we'll head towards one of the most impressive places in the capital.

-After this, we'll arrive at the entrance to the Sarajevo Tunnel, located 5 meters (16 feet) underground and constructed in 1993 to facilitate escape during the war.
-This 800-meter-long (2,624 feet) passage, also known as the Tunnel of Hope, connected Sarajevo to external supplies like food and medicine during the siege.
-Inside the museum, we will learn about the tunnel's construction and hear personal stories from survivors, including the need for masks due to poor ventilation.
+After learning about these events, we'll arrive at the entrance to the Sarajevo Tunnel, located 5 meters (16 feet) underground and built in 1993 to escape the city during the Bosnian War.
+This 800-metre-long (2,624 feet) underground passageway, also known as the Tunnel of Hope, provided food, medicine and a connection to the outside world.
+Inside the museum, we'll explore the secrets of its construction and hear stories from those who lived through this time.
+Visitors had to wear a mask to pass through it due to the lack of ventilation.

 Prices